On a Stochastic PDE Model for Epigenetic Dynamics: Numerical Simulations

 where $\left|\mathcal{O}\right|$ is the length of $\mathcal{O}$.
 We use the trapezoidal method for the integrals and the initial conditions are constant functions.

+For mean escape times, the leading-order exponential scaling is determined by the Freidlin--Wentzell quasipotential.
+A more accurate asymptotic approximation is obtained by incorporating the Eyring--Kramers prefactor, which accounts for fluctuations about the stable equilibrium and the relevant saddle point.
+Following the infinite-dimensional Eyring--Kramers framework of \cite{brooks2026eyring}, this prefactor is expressed as the ratio of the corresponding Fredholm determinants.
+For the present system, we obtain $C_{\text{EK}} \approx 485$.

+We computed the approximate Eyring--Kramers prefactor $C_{\text{EK}}$ as follows.
+The Gaussian-smoothed potential $F_{\varepsilon}$ was generated numerically using the same Gaussian filter employed in the stochastic simulations.
+The metastable minimum and the relevant saddle separating the first two basins were located numerically.
+Their Hessian matrices were approximated using second-order centered finite differences, from which the determinants and the unique negative eigenvalue at the saddle were computed.
+Substituting these quantities into the finite-dimensional Eyring--Kramers formula

+yields $C_{\text{EK}} \approx 485$.
+Since our stochastic model is an SPDE, this value should be interpreted as the prefactor associated with the finite-dimensional Gaussian-smoothed landscape used in the numerical simulations rather than the full infinite-dimensional SPDE prefactor.
+Incorporating this prefactor substantially improves the agreement between the asymptotic prediction and the numerical escape times reported in Table~\ref{tab1}.

+The observed escape times are in close agreement with the Eyring--Kramers approximation and substantially improve upon the leading-order Freidlin--Wentzell estimate, illustrating the importance of the geometric prefactor for moderate noise intensities.

 Fig (\ref{fig:Exit_1}) shows that, due to the effect of the noise, the system eventually exits the local minima, traversing the epigenetic landscape in the spatial order that corresponds to the correct architecture of the flower, that is, following the observed geometrical features of the meristem ($sepals\rightarrow petals\rightarrow stamens\rightarrow carpels$).
-We remark that both the depths and the locations of the minima of the basins of attraction play a crucial role in describing the correct epigenetic dynamics of a biological system like arabidopsis-thaliana.
-To see this, Fig \ref{fig:Exit_2} displays the system's evolution for a different arrangement of the epigenetic potential, which is not the one expected from observed mutations of arabidopsis-thaliana.
+We remark that both the depths and the locations of the minima of the basins of attraction play a crucial role in describing the correct epigenetic dynamics of a biological system such as Arabidopsis thaliana.
+To see this, Fig \ref{fig:Exit_2} displays the system's evolution for a different arrangement of the epigenetic potential, which is not the one expected from observed mutations of Arabidopsis thaliana.
 Furthermore, these numerical simulations show the significance of our rigorous results and how they can help to study other biological systems (see Theorem \ref{thm:Thm_large_dev}).

 Figs (\ref{fig:Dist1})-(\ref{fig:Dist2}) show the distribution of Avg $u\left(t\right)$ and Avg $v\left(t\right)$ (see (\ref{eq:avg})) of a sample path up to time $t=T$ with the same initial condition as in Fig (\ref{fig:Exit_1}) and for different values of $\sigma$ (see also the animations in the online version).
 Notice that, as the value of $\sigma$ is halved, so is the standard deviation of the distribution.
 Moreover, the mean of the distributions is equal to the (Avg of the) minimum of the basin of attraction (sepals in this case).
 Both observations agree with our results in Theorem \ref{thm:Thm_large_dev}.